-Judge to hear ex-bishop’s bid for early release from prison
+Judge denies ex-bishop’s bid for early release from prison

-BALTIMORE (AP) — A Maryland judge is set to decide whether to reduce a prison sentence for a former Episcopal bishop who was drunk and texting when she struck and killed a bicyclist with her vehicle.
+BALTIMORE (AP) — A Maryland judge has denied a request to reduce a five-year prison sentence for a former Episcopal bishop who was drunk and texting when she struck and killed a bicyclist with her vehicle.

-The Baltimore Sun reports that Baltimore Circuit Judge Timothy Doory is scheduled to preside over a hearing Monday for Heather Cook’s request for a reduction in her five-year sentence.
+Baltimore Circuit Judge Timothy Doory rejected Heather Cook’s request at a Monday hearing.
+She had been seeking a reduction by having two of her four sentences changed so they would run concurrently instead of consecutively.

-The 62-year-old Cook has served approximately three years of her sentence for the 2014 collision that killed Thomas Palermo.
+The 62-year-old Cook has served about three years for the 2014 collision that killed Thomas Palermo.

-Prosecutors and Palermo’s relatives are opposed to Cook’s bid for early release.
+Prosecutors and Palermo’s relatives have opposed Cook’s bid for early release.

 Most Read Nation & World Stories